Colatino/PicoZoom/README.md

 This project is the microcontroler version of the [one](https://github.com/Colatino/ZeroPedal) I've built with a Raspberry Pi Zero

-The purpose of this project is to build an auxiliary pedal controller to be used with Zoom multi-effects processors like the G1XFour (tested with this model) and be able to toggle individual effects on/off, add tap-tempo functionality, among other possible features.
+The purpose of this project is to build an auxiliary pedal controller to be used with Zoom multi-effects processors like the G1XFour (tested with this model) and be able to toggle individual effects on/off, add a tap-tempo functionality, among other possible features.

 This project wouldn't be possible without [zoom-zt2](https://github.com/mungewell/zoom-zt2) and [ZoomPedalFun](https://github.com/shooking/ZoomPedalFun).

+## HOW TO BUILD ONE

 ### BILL OF MATERIALS
 - 1 x Raspberry Pi Pico